Trinity – True or False?

 The Council of Nicea was an ecumenical gathering of Bishops and leaders from various Christian factions presided by the Roman Emperor Constantine I and overseen by the first true Pope of the Catholic Church, Pope Sylvester I. It was at this council that the Nicene Creed was formulated.
 The Nicene Creed is the most widely accepted statement of faith among Christian churches.
 It is used by Roman Catholics, Eastern Orthodox, Anglican, Lutheran, and most Protestant churches.

-In 381 AD at the First Council of Constantinople the Nicene Creed was modified to further clarify the doctrine of the trinity by explicitly stating that the Holy Spirit was also part of God.
+In 381 AD, at the First Council of Constantinople, the Nicene Creed was modified to further clarify the doctrine of the trinity by explicitly stating that the Holy Spirit was also part of God.
 It also stated that the Catholic Church was the only true Church.

 The reason the Nicean creed and the trinity doctrine became a fundamental belief was because of the authority and influence of the Pope of Rome.

 The Athanasian Creed starts off by declaring that all have to conform to the catholic view of the trinity else they will be punished.
 So it should come as no wonder that this teaching was accepted by the majority of the people for fear of persecution.
 In addition to this, all other views were suppressed and subsequently outlawed.
-All this was possible because this creed was upheld by the Pope and enforced into law by the Roman emperors.
+This was possible because this creed was upheld by the Pope and enforced into law by the Roman emperors.
 Thus church and state were united to punish and persecute any who would contradict this decree.
-This was the reason why this doctrine gained popularity and is now become part and parcel of essential tradition and culture of most Christian churches.
+This was why this doctrine gained popularity and is now become part and parcel of essential tradition and culture of most Christian churches.

 Why did the Catholic Church introduce the doctrine of the trinity into Christianity?